Game Zone - SQLi and Reverse SSH Tunneling

 python3 -m http.server 5555 # attacker box

-LinPEAS flagged something interesting: a local-only service on port 10000.
+LinPEAS flagged a service listening only on localhost:

 ssh -L 10000:127.0.0.1:10000 user@10.10.238.97